yuluntian/yuluntian.github.io/_pages/students.md

 </style>

-**To prospective students:** I am actively seeking highly motivated and talented PhD students starting in Fall 2025.
+**To prospective students:** I am seeking highly motivated and talented PhD students.
 If any of the following topics excite you:
 {: .blue}
 * Optimization and learning for state estimation and navigation